Psykotikism/Mutant_Tanks/README.md

  *
  * @param subsection		The subsection the config parser is currently on.
  * @param key			The key the config parser is currently on.
- * @param main			Checks whether the main config or a custom config is being used.
  * @param value			The value the config parser is currently on.
  * @param type			The Super Tank type the config parser is currently on.
+(Used for Super Tank-specific settings.)
+ * @param admin			Client index of an admin.
+(Used for admin-specific settings.)
  **/
-forward void ST_OnConfigsLoaded(const char[] subsection, const char[] key, bool main, const char[] value, int type);
+forward void ST_OnConfigsLoaded(const char[] subsection, const char[] key, const char[] value, int type, int admin);

 /**
  * Called when a player uses the "sm_st_info" command.